Gertjan

 the forbidden nature of these relationships.
 The focus in realization therapy is

 on the way the desires are expressed in interactions with others.
+The identity and

 realization-phases are not mutually exclusive but represent different areas of